Local development on Apple Silicon (arm64)¶

 2. Choose your path¶

-From here there are two ways to use the arm64 base image, depending on whether you need to build a local “provider” image or you are following the “custom function” path without a bespoke image.
+From here there are a few ways to use the arm64 base image, depending on whether you run from published images or build the stack (or a custom function image) from local source.

 Path 1 — Run the stack with the arm64 base image as-is¶